-The MIKE3-FM model was used by Moffatt & Nichol to simulate salinity changes resulting from the TSP.
+The MIKE3-FM model was used by Moffatt & Nichol to simulate salinity changes resulting from the recommended plan (PBS&J, 2009).
 In low flow cases, salinities are up to 30 practical salinity units (PSU) in much of the bay and about 26 PSU in Lavaca Bay.
 In the median flow simulation, salinities are in the 16-24 range in Lavaca Bay and only get to 30 PSU near the Gulf.
 In contrast, during the high flow period, all of Lavaca Bay averages less than 10 PSU.